nniemeir/libnn/README.md

 # libnn
-My personal C library, which contains functions and macros I often use for logging, file operations, and string manipulation.
+My POSIX-like personal C library, which contains functions and macros I often use for logging, file operations, and string manipulation.

 ## License
 The MIT License (MIT)